felipeatsix/PSEmoji/README.md

 Remove-PSEmojiCategory -Name <string>
 ```
 ### Importing / Exporting
-There'll be two functions available for importing/exporting your emojis so you can keep your created emojis with you everywhere!
+There'll be two functions available for importing/exporting your emojis so you can keep your created emojis with you anywhere!
 ```Powershell
 # Export your emojis
 Export-PSEmojiUnicodeJson -OutFilePath "[file system path of your choice]"